ebertek/ssm/README.md

 # Swedish Radiation Safety Authority (SSM) - Home Assistant Integration

-This is a custom component for Home Assistant that integrates with the **Swedish Radiation Safety Authority (SSM)** to fetch radiation and UV data.
+This custom integration allows you to monitor **radiation levels**, **UV index**, and **safe sun exposure time** based on data provided by the [Swedish Radiation Safety Authority (Strålsäkerhetsmyndigheten - SSM)](https://www.stralsakerhetsmyndigheten.se/).
+Stay informed about radiation risks and UV exposure based on your location and skin type, with live measurements and recommendations.

+---

+## ✨ Features
+- ☢️ Real-time **radiation level** monitoring from SSM stations.
+- 🌞 Live **UV index** data for multiple Swedish regions.
+- 🕒 **Maxiumum safe sun exposure time** calculation based on skin type and UV conditions.

+---

-## Installation
+## 📦 Installation
 ### HACS (Recommended)
 1. Go to **HACS**.
 2. Click on the three-dot menu (top right) and select **Custom repositories**.